Close to 3 million have fled fighting in Ukraine | Law-Order

 Close to 3 million have fled fighting in Ukraine

-* People from western Ukraine join refugee flow * 300,000 refugees are in Western Europe -UNHCR * 'We can manage' - EU's top migration official * But some Ukrainians returning home (Adds comment by EU official in paragraphs 9-10, updates bullet points) By Anna Koper and Olimpiu Gheorghiu PRZEMYSL, Poland/PALANCA, Moldova, March 15 (Reuters) - N early three weeks into the war, the number of Ukrainians fleeing abroad approached 3 million on Tuesday, the United Nations said, as people escaped fighting and Russian bombardment.
-About 2.95 million people have so far left Ukraine, data from the U.N.
+* People from western Ukraine join refugee flow * 300,000 refugees are in Western Europe -UNHCR * 'We can manage' - EU's top migration official * But some Ukrainians returning home (Updates number of refugees in paragraph 2) By Anna Koper and Olimpiu Gheorghiu PRZEMYSL, Poland/PALANCA, Moldova, March 15 (Reuters) - N early three weeks into the war, the number of Ukrainians fleeing abroad approached 3 million on Tuesday, the United Nations said, as people escaped fighting and Russian bombardment.
+About 2.97 million people have so far left Ukraine, data from the U.N.
 Refugee Agency (UNHCR) showed.

 * People from western Ukraine join refugee flow * 300,000 refugees are in Western Europe -UNHCR

-* 'We can manage' - EU's top migration official * But some Ukrainians returning home (Adds comment by EU official in paragraphs 9-10, updates bullet points)
+* 'We can manage' - EU's top migration official * But some Ukrainians returning home (Updates number of refugees in paragraph 2)

 By Anna Koper and Olimpiu Gheorghiu PRZEMYSL, Poland/PALANCA, Moldova, March 15 (Reuters) - N early three weeks into the war, the number of Ukrainians fleeing abroad approached 3 million on Tuesday, the United Nations said, as people escaped fighting and Russian bombardment.